asumagic/ntl/io.md

 MMIO uses the same address space as memory.
 However, MMIO regions can be listened to by peripherials.

 32KiB of the memory address space is reserved for MMIO, within the `0xC000-0xFFFF` range.
-_Within the MMIO reserved region_, the following behavior is defined by the implementation:
-- Whether the memory read and write operations are performed through physical memory.
+_Within the MMIO reserved region_, memory read operations are implementation-defined behavior.
-- Whether read and write operations are slower than regular I/O.

 ##### Reference implementation behavior

-The implementation defined behavior depends on peripherials.
+The implementation-defined behavior depends on peripherials.